LittleFox94/Shepoo/README.md

 Data is organized in blocks.
 For any given block, there is a mapping to a block on each server on the shuffle-server.
 Let's say we want to have block 5.
 We would ask the shuffle-server which block we need to read from server A and server B (these WILL be different blocks).
 Now we XOR these blocks and get the cleartext.

 Since XOR can be attacked with known-plaintext-attacks, we don't use a traditional key.
-We split each byte in half, giving us a lower and a higher half-byte (nibble).
-Then we generate a random byte and do the same again.
-Now we XOR the lower nibble of the random byte with the lower nibble of the data byte and then repeat this for the higher nibbles.
-At the end, we store the the XORed higher nibble with the random lower nibble on server A and the higher random nibbler with the XORed lower nibble on server B.
+We generate a random byte and XOR it with the data byte, resulting in the cipher-byte.
+The random- and cipherbytes get stored on the servers.

 ### Encrypt
 ```